mstrHW/InsilicoTestProject/README.md

 --dataset_name: one of available datasets (iris)

---mongo_dataset_name: what name to save dataset in mongo (equals to the dataset_name by default)
+--mongo_dataset_name: what name to save dataset in mongo (equals to the dataset_name by default) If a dataset with the same name is found in MongoDB, it will be deleted.

 --logging_file: (IN THE NEXT VERSION) logging_file (if None, the logging information will be displayed in the console)